saifabdullah/Linux-server-configuration/README.md

     - Apache 2
     - Postgresql-10

-- Configuration changes made to run this project:
+**Configuration changes made to run this project:**

     - Enabled catalog.conf in Apache server to run the catalog app.
     - Configured catalog.conf to serve the catalog.wsgi app.
-    - Changed threads number and process number in catalog.conf for better performance.
+    - Changed threads number and process number in catalog.conf.
     - Configure WSGI DaemonProcess for catalog app.
     - Configured catalog.wsgi with appropriate paths and file names.
     - Configured catalog.py and init.py to in line with catalog.wsgi